DavidBjerreBjoerklund/klipper-config-prusa-mk2s/README.md

 * **Bed mesh leveling.** The included `G80`/`G81` macros provide the MK2.5-style mesh leveling workflow that supersedes the retired XYZ calibration from the original MK2 firmware.
 * **Live Adjust Z during a print.** The LCD `Live adjust Z` entry now proxies Prusa's firmware behaviour by driving a dedicated `LIVE_Z` macro.
 Adjustments immediately move the nozzle, are compatible with `M290` commands from OctoPrint or slicer start G-code, and persist until you either apply them to the probe with `Z_OFFSET_APPLY_PROBE` or reset them with `LIVE_Z RESET=1` (invoked automatically on `CANCEL_PRINT`).
 * **12 V E3D Revo hotend ready.** The stock extruder configuration now targets the Semitec 104NT thermistor bundled with the Revo heater assembly, so temperatures and safety checks line up with the drop-in 0.4 mm Revo upgrade.
 Run a PID tune after installation to dial in your specific heater cartridge.

+## MK3S-style filament autoload

+The Mini-Rambo's IR filament sensor now feeds Klipper's `filament_switch_sensor` module via `config/custom/autoload.cfg`.
+When the sensor trips, the `FS_AUTOLOAD_AUTO_TRIGGER` path seats the filament, prompts you to pick a material preset, then heats to the MK3S nozzle/bed targets before performing the 70 mm fast push and 25 mm slow purge that Prusa's `M701` command uses for consistent loading.【F:config/custom/autoload.cfg†L1-L130】【F:config/custom/macro.cfg†L200-L208】 The LCD menu adds an **Autoload filament** list under Filament with preset buttons for PLA, PET, ASA, ABS, PC, and FLEX so you can manually start or cancel the workflow without waiting for the sensor.【F:config/custom/menu_original_prusa.cfg†L295-L353】 Runout events still pause prints, but idle runouts simply raise a console message to mirror the original firmware.【F:config/custom/autoload.cfg†L149-L173】

 Please notice that you could need to adjust the probe offsets slightly in config/mk25s/probe.cfg since the values from the Original Prusa Firmware were not well centered in my setup